Loretto Hospital Clinical Research Department

 -

-Quality of Life Trials: Testing ways to improve the quality of life for
+Quality of Life Trials: Testing ways to improve the quality of life for patients with chronic illnesses

 What are the phases of clinical trials?